 Continental Congress Struggles with Western Lands

 During the American Revolution, the Second Continental Congress (May 10, 1775–March 1, 1781) acted as the provisional government representing the thirteen American colonies.
 Between July 1776 and November 1777, Congress struggled to establish a more formal central government representing all the colonies.
 As delegates debated the scope and scale of a federal government, one of the major sticking points was the disposition of lands west of the Appalachian Mountains.
 The original charters of some colonies (known as “landless”) confined their sovereignty to areas defined by specific borders.
 Other colonies (known as “landed”) claimed that their reach extended to the western edge of the continent.
 Unable to reach an agreement, Congress ignored the dispute when it passed the Articles of Confederation on November 15, 1777.
-Instead, the delegates urged the landed colonies to cede their western land claims to the newly created federal government; most of them did.
+Instead, the delegates urged the landed colonies to cede their western land claims to the newly created federal government, which most agreed to do.

 Virginia Cedes Western Lands

 By February 1779, twelve of the colonies had ratified the Articles of Confederation, but the document required unanimous consent to become law.
 The lone holdout, Maryland, did not ratify until March 1, 1781, after Virginia became the last state to relinquish its claims on lands north and west of the Ohio River.
-Following Maryland’s ratification, Congress, rather than the separate states, held dominion over the western lands pending the outcome of the War for Independence.
+Following Maryland’s ratification, the new Confederation Congress, which succeeded the Second Continental Congress, controlled the western lands pending the outcome of the War for Independence.

 On October 19, 1781, British Lieutenant-General Charles Cornwallis surrendered his command to George Washington’s Continental Army at Yorktown, Virginia.
-Washington’s victory brought a successful end to major hostilities in the Revolutionary War.
+Washington’s victory at the Battle of Yorktown brought a successful end to major hostilities in the Revolutionary War.
 Following months of negotiations in Paris, representatives from the United States and Great Britain drafted a treaty officially ending the war on November 30, 1782.
 Signed by dignitaries from both countries on September 3, 1783, the Treaty of Paris formally recognized American independence